Thallium: Characteristics

 A thallium atom has 81 electrons, arranged in the electron configuration [Xe]4f^{14}5d^{10}6s^{2}6p^{1}; of these, the three outermost electrons in the sixth shell are valence electrons.
 Due to the inert pair effect, the 6s electron pair is relativistically stabilised and it is more difficult to get these involved in chemical bonding than it is for the heavier elements.
 Thus, very few electrons are available for metallic bonding, similar to the neighboring elements mercury and lead.
 Thallium, then, like its congeners, is a soft, highly electrically conducting metal with a low melting point, of 304 °C.

+Thallium is malleable and sectile enough to be cut with a knife at room temperature.
+It has a metallic luster that, when exposed to air, quickly tarnishes to a bluish-gray tinge, resembling lead.
+It may be preserved by immersion in oil.
+A heavy layer of oxide builds up on thallium if left in air.
+The metal also reacts with water, forming thallium hydroxide.
+Sulfuric, nitric, and hydrofluoric acid dissolve thallium rapidly to make the corresponding thallium(I) salts, but the other hydrohalic acids form a passivating layer of thallium(I) halide.

 A number of standard electrode potentials, depending on the reaction under study, are reported for thallium, reflecting the greatly decreased stability of the +3 oxidation state: